How to Install Audacity Debian 12, 11 or 10

 Having covered these methods, you’re now prepared to install Audacity on your Debian system.
 Let’s proceed to the next section.

-After successfully installing Audacity on your Debian system, you might be wondering about the best way to launch it.
-Depending on your comfort level with Debian, you can either use the terminal or the graphical user interface.
+After successfully installing Audacity on your Debian system, you might wonder how to launch it.
+Depending on your comfort level with Debian, you can use the terminal or the graphical user interface.
 Here, we’ll guide you through both methods.

 For those familiar with the terminal, launching Audacity is straightforward.
-Simply input the following command:
+Input the following command:

 audacity